Updated for 2015 (on Feb. 24, 2015):

 To achieve this goal, United Way of Missoula County supports programs with a demonstrated capacity to:

-INCOME: Promoting the ability of families and individuals to meet their basic needs, including housing, with emphasis on work consistent with the goals of Reaching Home: Missoula’s 10-Year Plan to End Homelessness.
+INCOME: Promoting the ability of families and individuals to meet their basic needs, become stable and financially independent, with emphasis on the work consistent with the goals of Reaching Home: Missoula’s 10-Year Plan to End Homelessness.